 According to Gartner, who in 2019 rated Tricentis a leader in the Magic Quadrant for Software Test Automation for the fifth year in a row, “Application leaders driving DevOps initiatives require effective test automation to succeed.”*

 As DevOps adoption grows, we can only expect the momentum to continue.
 At Tricentis, we recognized these (then-emerging) trends when we set out to enable manual testers to become test automation engineers.
 Since, we have seen many of our customers progress from zero to 90%+ test automation rates using Tricentis Tosca’s model-based approach.
 And the benefits have been truly impressive, with massive gains in the speed of software delivery while also raising software quality.
-Today, we have extended our platform to cover an enterprise’s testing needs end-to-end, from mainframe to mobile and everything in between, and we have moved into the explosive robotic process automation (RPA) market.
+Today, we have extended our platform to cover an enterprise’s testing needs end-to-end, from mainframe to mobile and everything in between.

 Additional 2019 highlights include: